vivekoommen/NeuralOperator_DiffusionModel/README.md

 # NO+DM

-This repository contains the code accompanying our paper, ["Integrating Neural Operators with Diffusion Models Improves Spectral Representation in Turbulence Modeling"](https://arxiv.org/pdf/2409.08477), accepted in *Proceedings of the Royal Society A*.
+This repository contains the code accompanying our paper, ["Integrating Neural Operators with Diffusion Models Improves Spectral Representation in Turbulence Modeling"](https://arxiv.org/pdf/2409.08477).
 Our work demonstrates how diffusion models can help mitigate the spectral bias suffered by neural operators.
 Below, you will find the structure, usage instructions, and dependencies for this repository.

 ---